tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 - Temple Project
 - used to put down alchemist secession and remaining alchemist
 - Xylaan goes out for cigies
-- Separatist movement begins to get traction
+- Separatist movement begins to get traction\

+#### Systems and Hierarchy
+Populist goblins divesting from network based currecny

+# Nonsense and Creative Space

 big fans and straws syphon sugar and